 MSc in Business Administration and Information Systems

-The significance of information and information technology in business is greater than ever.
-Almost every activity and decision in a company depends on IT and therefore information and information technology is at the core of a number of different departments including human resources, finance, manufacturing and security.
+The significance of digital and information technologies in business is greater than ever.
+Almost every activity and decision in a company depends on IT, and therefore IT considerations are key concerns in a range of business functions, including human resources, finance, manufacturing and security.

-Companies and organisations rely on IT when communicating with employees, suppliers and customers, and IT is used to observe changes in markets, to keep up with supply and demand, and to reduce cost and risk by collecting and analysing data and information.
+Companies and organisations rely on IT when pursuing their digital business aspirations, communicating with employees, suppliers and customers, and IT is used to observe changes in markets, to keep up with supply and demand, and to reduce cost and risk by collecting and analysing data and information.

 IT as a tool

-In the MSc in Business Administration and Information Systems programme you learn how you use information and information technology to add value to companies and organisations.
-IT is viewed as something you can use and manage to reach the goals and solve the problems of a company.
+In this programme you learn how to use digital and information technologies to add value to companies and organisations.
+We care about digital technologies, because they change what is possible.
+Technology is viewed as something you can use and manage to reach the goals and solve the problems of a company.